-To protect the image of bike schemes as a professional service, as seen by potential and actual customers the operator will have a defined cleaning procedure to ensure all bikes and docking stations are kept clean and in good order.
-As part of the application for Accreditation, operators must outline their checking procedures
+To protect the image of bike schemes as a professional service, as seen by potential and actual customers the operator will have a defined cleaning procedure to ensure all bikes and parking bays are kept clean and in good order.
+As part of the application for Accreditation, operators must outline their checking procedures which will include responding to complaints within 24 hours

-3.5 Promoting Cycle safety
+3.5 Promoting cycle safety

 Operators will provide information on how they will promote safe cycling initiatives in their application.
-Operators will include information on websites, app and ongoing communications about accessing cycle training from local providers, safe cycling messages and how they investing in technology and initiatives to improve safety.
+Operators will include information in a range of channels such as websites, app, social media and emails about cycle training from local providers, safe cycling messages and how they invest in technology and initiatives to improve safety.
 It is recommended that operators work with their local authorities to support local initiatives.